ryandoyle5401/Budgetr/Project Requirements.md

 For testing data storage and retrieval, the screens have to be laid out, the buttons need to make calls to the database, and the database needs to be designed and implemented.

 ### Documentation Plan
 Our plan for documentation is to create a user guide as a markdown file.
+We plan on making the document simple and easy to follow, and we will also include example data and criteria to make it easier for the user to understand how to use the app to its full potential.